ADI-projects30/monday-u-exercises/src/ex6/README.md

 Let's get Reactive 🥳

+# Start the app

+Run the command: "npm run dev" from the server folder .

 ## In this section you will practice

 **Initializing React project** - Use [create-react-app](https://github.com/facebook/create-react-app) to set up a basic React application